tomasbjerre/pull-request-notifier-for-bitbucket/README.md

 mvn bitbucket:run
 ```

-You can also debug with:
+You can also remote debug on port 5005 with:
 ```
-mvn bitbucket:debug
+atlas-debug
 ```

 Make a release [(detailed instructions)](https://developer.atlassian.com/docs/common-coding-tasks/development-cycle/packaging-and-releasing-your-plugin):